Baton round: History

 The use of baton rounds dates back to the 1880s, when Singapore police fired sections of broom handle at demonstrators in Singapore.
 The Hong Kong police subsequently developed wooden baton rounds, but they were likely to splinter and cause wounds.

-Rubber bullets were invented by the British Ministry of Defence for use against rioters in Northern Ireland during The Troubles, and were first used there in 1970.
+Baton rounds, in the form of the Rubber bullet round were used extensively by the British Army against rioters in Northern Ireland during The Troubles, from 1970.

-Rubber bullets tend to bounce uncontrollably, and have largely been replaced by other types of baton rounds, including plastic bullets: solid PVC cylinders 10 cm long, 38 mm in diameter, and weighing 135g.
+"Rubber bullets", with their pointed tips, tended to bounce uncontrollably, and were replaced by shorter, denser, plastic baton rounds like the L5A4: solid PVC cylinders 10 cm long, 38 mm in diameter, and weighing 135g.
 They were invented by Porton Down scientists and intended for use against rioters in Northern Ireland, first used there in 1973.

 Injuries

-In a 1975 study of injuries in 90 patients injured by rubber bullets, 1 died, 17 suffered permanent disabilities or deformities and 41 required hospital treatment after being fired upon with rubber baton rounds.
+In a 1975 study of injuries in 90 patients injured by baton rounds, 1 died, 17 suffered permanent disabilities or deformities and 41 required hospital treatment after being fired upon with baton rounds.
 A review of studies covering multiple different munition types/designs, which covered 1,984 people injured by "kinetic impact projectiles" and found that 53 died, plus 300 permanently disabled.
 Baton rounds can cause blindness as shown by their use by police in the 2019-2020 Chilean protests.
-During the first 3–4 months of protests in Chile, rubber bullets contributed to have a toll of 427 persons with eye injuries, an extremely high number when comparing to other protests or conflict zones in the world.
+During the first 3–4 months of protests in Chile, baton rounds contributed to have a toll of 427 persons with eye injuries, an extremely high number when comparing to other protests or conflict zones in the world.